 Letting Go of Being the Victim

 No one needs to play the role of the victim to get the love and attention they crave.
 In fact, playing the victim will often get in the way of the love you desire.
-Bad things happen to good people.
-Good people make choices that may be viewed by others as a bad choice.
-But other people are not privy to the situation like you are, so their opinion should not matter.
+Bad things happen to good people and good people make poor choices.
 Regardless of what happens or what mistakes that may have been made, you should be able to stand behind your actions.

 Don't let life happen around you.
 Even the most passive person can remain proactive with their life after divorce.
 Being the "victim" of your spouse's infidelity or desire to leave the marriage is a surefire way of missing out on all of life's possibilities.
 After all, the true victim of circumstance is someone who waits until things happen to them.
 Take advantage of new opportunities and you will start to heal from the relationship.

 When in emotional pain, you may struggle to retain control of the situation in an attempt to reduce your pain.
 But when you are busy trying to control what is currently happening, you cannot see the possibilities of what could arise if you were more open to new things.

 Are you trying to control what course your marriage is taking?
 Are you bent and determined to control how another person responds to or behaves toward you?
 Stop and think about what you would be doing differently with your life if you only let go of your need to control that person.
 Instead, choose to do something that will bring enjoyment to your life.

 This is the biggest, most difficult step you will take when dealing with negative emotions during the divorce process.
 Letting go of what you want means changing your own mind about an issue such as whether or not your marriage remains intact.
 You will need to let go of time with your children, marital assets, and much more.